Louise Horscroft 7 min read

 The Cambois site is under construction.
 (Credit: FT)

-The hype was real, and investors included Fortune 500 companies like Swiss mining giant Glencore.
+The hype was real; investors included Fortune 500 companies like Swiss mining giant Glencore.

-In September 2021, construction began, and in January 2022, the UK government committed Β£100 million through the Automotive Transformation Fund.
+Construction began in September 2021, and in January 2022, the UK government committed £100 million through the Automotive Transformation Fund.

 The hype continued, and other renowned investors flocked into the venture in 2022.
-Amongst them are NG Bailey, Ashtead Group, Abrdn, Bank of America and Citibank, who got the company to be valued at over Β£1 billion, based on the promise of its gigafactory success.
+Among them are NG Bailey, Ashtead Group, Abrdn, Bank of America, and Citibank, who valued the company at over £1 billion based on the promise of its gigafactory success.

 In August 2022, CEO Orral Najiri was ousted, and soon after, the company’s smoke and mirrors began crumbling.

-An article by The Guardian revealed prolific spending in ostentatious endeavours that included hospitality suites, luxury cars and private jet flights, despite the company having no earnings.
+An article by The Guardian revealed prolific spending on ostentatious endeavours, including hospitality suites, luxury cars, and private jet flights, despite the company’s lack of earnings.

-Another piece by FT revealed spending reached Β£3 million per month on wages for its 300 staff while being years away from generating any income, and hundreds of millions were being paid to Ernst & Young for consultancy services.
+Another piece by The FT revealed that spending reached £3 million per month on wages for its 300 staff while it was years away from generating any income, and hundreds of millions were being paid to Ernst & Young for consultancy services.

-With their reputation on the brink, the company scrambled for capital to cover up its fragile cash flow.
-But they were K.O. in Round 1 as the UK government refused to advance Β£30 million in grants that were reserved for yet-unmet milestones
+With their reputation on the brink, the company scrambled for capital to cover its fragile cash flow.
+But they were K.O. in Round 1 as the UK government refused to advance £30 million in business energy grants that were reserved for yet-unmet milestones

-And rumour has it that a consortium led by Australian Recharge Industries will likely win the bid, with an offer of a mere Β£10 million for the company and another Β£150 million to pay creditors and continue construction.
+And rumour has it that a consortium led by Australian Recharge Industries will likely win the bid, offering a mere £10 million for the company and another £150 million to pay creditors and continue construction.

 The consortium has the strategic advantage of having access to dependable Australian raw materials and US-battery manufacturing know-how, and adding the ideal Cambois site would boost their other facility being built near Melbourne.